mantzas/patron/README.md

 The following implementations are provided as sub-packages:

 - env, support for env files and env vars
-- viper, support for the excellent [viper](https://github.com/spf13/viper) library

 ### env

 The env package supports getting env vars from the system.
-It allows further to provide a file that contain env vars, separated by a `=`, which are set up on the environment.
+It allows further to provide a file that contain env vars, separated by a equal sign `=`, which are then set up on the environment.
 In order to setup config just do the following:

 ```go
 c,err := env.New({reader to the config file})